John Awuah

-John Awuah is a Ghanaian banking executive who serves as CEO of the Ghana Association of Banks, an umbrella association of commercial banks in Ghana.
-He assumed this position in August 2020, having being appointed as deputy CEO of the association months earlier to his current role.
+John Awuah is a Ghanaian banking executive who is CEO of the Ghana Association of Banks, an umbrella association of commercial banks in Ghana.
+He assumed this position in August 2020, having been appointed as deputy CEO of the association months earlier to his current role.
 Previously, he was CEO of UMB from 2015 to 2019, CFO of GCB Bank from 2013 to 2015, and Group CFO of Ecobank Capital from 2012 to 2013.

 Early life and education

 John Awuah was born in Ghana and grew up in a household where his parents had no formal education, and he was the first in his family to attend senior high school and eventually obtain a university education.

 Awuah was educated at Osei Tutu Senior High School.
 He received a Bachelor of Commerce degree with first-class honors from the University of Cape Coast in Ghana, and later obtained an MBA with merit from Oxford Brookes University, United Kingdom.
 Awuah's qualifications also include being a Fellow of the Association of Chartered Certified Accountants, United Kingdom, and membership of the Institute of Chartered Accountants of Ghana.